 A Neighbourhood Plan covers a designated geographic area.
-In our case, the entire Parish of Boughton Aluph and Eastwell.
-This comprises the communities of Boughton Aluph, Boughton Lees, Eastwell, Goat Lees and a section of Sandyhurst Lane.
+In our case, the entire parish of Boughton Aluph and Eastwell.
+This comprises the communities of Boughton Aluph, Kempes Corner, Boughton Lees, Eastwell, Goat Lees and a section of Sandyhurst Lane.
 You will find a map here.

 A Neighbourhood Plan is an important document with real legal force.
 There are certain formal procedures that it must go through before it can be brought into force.
 This includes public consultation and a local Referendum where more than 50% of people voting must support the Plan.

 In summary, the key stages for preparing a Neighbourhood Plan are:

 - Pre-submission publicity and local consultation on the draft Neighbourhood Plan

 - Submission of the draft Neighbourhood Plan to the Local Planning Authority, includes a 6 week public consultation on the draft Plan